 The task is bigger but manageable if carefully planned and executed.

-So, as some e-Tailers consider, is the migration a valley of death?
-What can go Wrong?
+So, as some e-Tailers consider, is migration a valley of death?
+What can go wrong?
 How mistakes can be rectified?

 This blog is an answer to all your above questions.
 Keep reading…